 Kruger National Park is the best place to see the Big 5 in South Africa.
 It’s one of the oldest reserves in the country and deserves a spot on your South Africa itinerary.
 The reserve is only a 4-hour drive or a 50-minute flight from Johannesburg.
 Stay at one of the basic campsites inside the park or splurge on a five-star stay at a luxury lodge and book a game drive.
 It’s an incredible way to explore the bush as you sit back, relax and track down the Big 5.

 Cape Town is a beautiful city and one of the most exciting places to visit in South Africa.
 Nestled at the foothills of Table Mountain National Park, it has something for every kind of traveler.
-Go hiking up Lion’s Head, watch a sunset concert inside Kirstenbosch National Park, dine at award-winning five-star restaurants, or take a drive down to Chapman’s Peak and Cape Point.
-Based on your interests, tour operators can craft an itinerary to help you see the best of what the city has to offer and plan day trips from Cape Town.
+Go hiking up Lion’s Head, watch a sunset concert inside Kirstenbosch National Park, dine at award-winning five-star restaurants, or take a drive down to Chapman’s Peak and Cape Point or enjoy some epic South African Beaches.
+Based on your interests, the team at Mat-Travel can craft an itinerary to help you see the best of what the city has to offer and plan day trips from Cape Town.